Maddy Rosenberg: Curatorial Career

 Rosenberg maintains an active international curatorial as well as exhibition career.
 In 2009, she founded CENTRAL BOOKING, a multi-disciplinary curatorial project focusing on artist’s books and exhibitions on art & science.
 Originally in DUMBO, Brooklyn, it moved to Manhattan’s Lower East Side in 2013, where the expanded size and programming allowed for more ongoing collaborative partnerships.
 Since 2018, CENTRAL BOOKING maintains an office and viewing space in Brooklyn, as the center of simultaneous projects and has expanded its online presence.

 The CENTRAL BOOKING project Plant Cure and Plant Cure-Brooklyn featured the work of Artists in Residence at the New York Academy of Medicine and Brooklyn Botanic Garden, along with exhibitions including other artists working with the theme of medicinal plants.
-They received grants from Creative Engagement /Lower Manhattan Cultural Council and the Brooklyn Arts Fund /Brooklyn Arts Council programs from the NYC Department of Cultural Affairs.
+They received grants from Creative Engagement/Lower Manhattan Cultural Council and the Brooklyn Arts Fund /Brooklyn Arts Council programs from the NYC Department of Cultural Affairs.

 Redux, in 2015, was the fourth exhibition Rosenberg curated at The Center for Book Arts in New York.
-Additionally, Rosenberg’s international printmaking multi-venue curatorial project, New York/Paris DIALOGUE Paris/New York received a National Endowment for the Arts grant.
+Her international printmaking multi-venue curatorial project, New York/Paris DIALOGUE, Paris/New York received a National Endowment for the Arts grant.